School Accident Claims Guide

 The injuries that a child can sustain in school can be quite varied.
 For example, your child could slip, trip, or fall due to slippery floors.
 This could result in dislocations or broken bones in body parts like the wrist or foot

 If the school has a playground, then this might include playground equipment like swings and climbing apparatus.
 Unsafe equipment is the responsibility of the school to rectify.
 If responsibility is ignored then this could lead to injuries that result in school accident claims.
+Both parents and visitors to the premises could potentially claim compensation.

 When Could You Make A School Accident Claim?